linux-pmfs/pmfs/README.md

 be reserved by using the memmap= option or using BIOS ACPI tables.

 * Because of multiple blocksize support, PMFS supports multiple max file sizes.
-For example, if the file's block size is 4KB, the file can grow upto 512 GB in size, if blocksize is 2MB, file can grow upto 256 TB, and if the blocksize is 1GB, the file can grow upto 128 PB.
+For example, if the file's block size is 4KB, the file can grow up to 512 GB in size, if blocksize is 2MB, file can grow up to 256 TB, and if the blocksize is 1GB, the file can grow up to 128 PB.

 * PMFS does not currently support extended attributes.